 Know what to do if your child’s symptoms are getting worse

-- Give between two and six puffs of their reliever inhaler, through a spacer.
+- Give two to four puffs of their reliever inhaler, through a spacer.
 Space the puffs out so there are 30-60 seconds between them.
 Their symptoms should ease.
 If they don’t or their reliever inhaler isn't lasting for four hours, follow our asthma attacks advice below.

 - Make a same-day appointment with your child's GP.
 If the surgery is closed, call 111 for advice.